jekhokie/ruby-zookeeper-monitor/README.md

 ## Usage

 The usage of this project is best performed in multiple (side-by-side) terminal windows.
+There are 2 different monitors that can be utilized - the 'service' monitor and the 'terminal' monitor.

 ---

+### Service (Scrolling-Log) Monitor

+The Service monitor outputs the status of registered/un-registered services in a log-like fashion.

 Start an instance of the Service Monitor (terminal instance #1):